 STATUS TODAY IDEAS FROM ROUND TWO WHAT'S NEW IN ROUND THREE Limited More crossings of the GO rail line to connect east and west.
-Four new crossings of the GO rail line to connect east and west. line.
+Four new crossings of the GO rail line.
 Two vehicle and multi-modal, and One GO line People-first, complete street two to walk, bike and roll across. crossing at Carl network.
-Improved connectivity Strong new north-south connections Hall Road and safe access for all modes of and east-west connections to link the transportation to and through surrounding neighbourhoods. the lands (pedestrians, cyclists, Opportunities to rely on transport and cars). other than private vehicles.
+Improved connectivity Strong new north-south connections Hall Road and safe access for all modes of transportation to and through and east-west connections to link the surrounding neighbourhoods. the lands (pedestrians, cyclists, Opportunities to rely on transport and cars). other than private vehicles.